We would like to welcome our newest Darling Diapers Licensee

 Or, purchase a slightly longer length (6 inches more should be plenty)of fabric so you can stagger the pattern layout and get more cuts like this:

 Whatever the case, the only size that I really like to use 1-yard cuts with is the size small, or the medium if I'm very careful with it.
-Generally though, 1/2 yard or 1 yard cuts work for nb and smalls and 2/3 yard cuts work well for small, medium, and larges.
+Generally though, 1/2 yard or 1 yard cuts work for NB and smalls and 2/3 yard cuts work well for small, medium, and larges.

 Keep in mind that these are averages and sometimes fabrics that are suppose to be 60 inches wide end up only being 56 inches wide and your mileage will vary.
 You can compensate by seaming wings or even doing things like leaving off the largest snap setting on a side snap if your kids tend to be thinner and you need to make the narrower fabric work.